-The General Data Protection Regulation (GDPR) is a far-reaching new piece of legislation which is intended to give EU-citizens more visibility and control over the personal information that companies hold about them.
+The General Data Protection Regulation (GDPR) is a far-reaching new piece of legislation that is intended to give EU citizens more visibility and control over the personal information that companies hold about them.

 As businesses prepare for the new legislation, they are reviewing how they collect, store and use data on individuals across their systems.
 Of course, this includes Jira.